Meaning of Classification of Data

 A table, in which the frequencies and the associated values of a variable are written side by side, is known as a frequency distribution.

 b.
-To present data in simple, logical and understandable form.
+To present data in a simple, logical, and understandable form.

 c.
 To bring out points of similarity and dissimilarity among various groups.